207: Wild Rebels

 “Ring around the collar” was the catchphrase of a very successful ad campaign for Wisk laundry detergent.
 The campaign began in 1968 and ran for more than 30 years.

 Get Smart is a television comedy series, spoofing the secret agent/spy genre, that aired from 1965 to 1970.
-Among the many catchphrases spawned by the series, “would you believe …” was how bumbling Agent 86 (Don Adams) would begin each attempt to revise his description of something his boss was finding implausible.
+Among the many catchphrases spawned by the series, “Would you believe …” was how bumbling Agent 86 (Don Adams, imitated here) would begin each attempt to revise his description of something his boss was finding implausible.

-Ladies and gentlemen, from England, the Fentones. –Nice haircut. –Nice vests.
+Ladies and gentlemen, from England, the Femtones. –Nice haircut. –Nice vests.

 Led by singer Bernard Jewry (using a pseudonym), Shane Fenton and the Fentones was a British pop band that enjoyed moderate success in the pre-Beatles early ‘60s.
 The band broke up in 1963, and Jewry—still using the name Shane Fenton—went on to a solo career before reinventing himself in 1973 as glam-rock singer Alvin Stardust and hitting the charts with the single “My Coo Ca Choo.”